lil-lab/spf/README.md

 ### Working with Logical Expressions

-See `LogicalLanaguageServices` for the main service class that is required for the logical language to work.
+See `LogicalLanguageServices` for the main service class that is required for the logical language to work.
 Most operations on logical expressions are done using the visitor design pattern, see `ILogicalExpressionVisitor`.

 ### Combinatory Categorial Grammars (CCGs) in SPF